 What is regenerative agriculture?

-Conventional wisdom has long held that the world cannot be fed without chemicals and synthetic fertilizers.
+Chemical agriculture enthusiastics have told the world that traditional agriculture cannot feed the world’s growing population, which is why GMO and synthetic fertilizers are necessary.
 Evidence points to a new wisdom: The world cannot be fed unless the soil is fed.
-Regenerative agriculture enhances and sustains the health of the soil by restoring its carbon content, which in turn improves productivity—just the opposite of conventional agriculture.
+Right now, we are in a soil crisis.
+Scientists predict we have roughly 50 harvests left if we continue with chemical agriculture practices such as tilling and synthetic inputs on a global scale.
+Regenerative agriculture enhances and sustains the health of the soil by restoring its carbon content, which in turn improves productivity—just the opposite of chemical agriculture.

 Regenerative agricultural practices include: